atlasphp/Atlas.Orm/docs/reading.md

 !!! note
-    When fetching a `manyToMany` relationship, you must explicitly specify both the association (join) table AND the `manyToMany` table.
+    When fetching a `manyToMany` relationship, you must explicitly specify both the association (through) related AND the `manyToMany` related.
     Additionally, you must specify these relationships in the correct order.

 ```php
 <?php